-With debt payments and rising expenses, many older adults don’t have enough wiggle room to save for the future and have a comfortable life.
+With debt payments and rising expenses, many older adults lack the flexibility to save for the future and maintain a comfortable standard of living.
 Attorney Lyle Solomon discusses available debt forgiveness options for seniors.

-And unfortunately, the public safety net continues to shrink smaller as the years pass by.
+Unfortunately, the public safety net continues to shrink.

 So if you’re caring for an older adult with a massive debt burden on their shoulders, know that they’re not alone.

-Rather than spending sleepless nights worried about debt, explore debt forgiveness options for seniors.
+Rather than spending sleepless nights worrying about debt, explore debt-forgiveness options for seniors.

-Credit card debt and payday loans are common among older adults, especially payday loans.
+Credit card debt and payday loans are standard among older adults, especially payday loans.

-Knowing that seniors are dependent on social security payments and their retirement funds, lenders often don’t hesitate to issue loans.
+Given that seniors rely on Social Security payments and retirement funds, lenders are often willing to extend loans.

-This may be beneficial to the lenders, but it is not always easy for the older adults because they don’t have enough breathing room when it comes to their money.
+This may benefit lenders, but it is not always easy for older adults, who often lack breathing room in their finances.

-If they get stuck, there are programs that can help them consolidate and more easily settle their debts.
+If they get stuck, some programs can help them consolidate their debts and settle them more easily.

 1. Payday loan debt consolidation

-Payday loans are easy to get and a good credit score isn’t required.
-The drawbacks are the short repayment period (fourteen days) and the high-interest rates.
+Payday loans are easy to get, and a good credit score isn’t required.
+The drawbacks are the short repayment period (14 days) and the high interest rates.

-Payday loans are like debt traps; they trap the vulnerable and exploit them.
+Payday loans are like debt traps; they ensnare vulnerable borrowers and exploit them.

-The best option is to enroll in a payday loan consolidation program and then make a plan to systematically pay off cash advance loans.
+The best option is to enroll in a payday loan consolidation program and then systematically pay off cash advance loans.

 2. Balance transfer credit card

 A balance transfer credit card helps consolidate all of your debt into a single account.
-This way, you only have one fixed bill payment every month.
+This way, you have only one fixed monthly bill payment.

-Then, use this card to pay off pending loans and credit cards.
+Then use this card to pay off outstanding loans and credit card balances.

 3. Debt settlement